thinkocapo/replay/README.md

 Borrowed code from: getsentry/sentry-python, getsentry/sentry-go, goreplay

-https://develop.sentry.dev/sdk/store for info on what the real Sentry endpoints are doing
+https://develop.sentry.dev/sdk/store for info on the Sentry store endpoint

 https://develop.sentry.dev/sdk/event-payloads/ for what a sdk event looks like.
 Here's [/img/example-payload.png](./img/example-payload.png) from javascript

 6 events in the am-transactions-sqlite.db was 57kb
 19 events tracing-example was 92kb

-to use with getsentry/tracing-example, serve the python/proxy.py via `ngrok http 3001` and put the mapped URL in tracing-example's .env like:
+To use with getsentry/tracing-example, serve the python/proxy.py via `ngrok http 3001` and put the ngrok address in tracing-example's .env like:
 `SENTRY_DSN=https://1f2d7bf845114ba6a5ba19ee07db6800@5b286dac3e72.ngrok.io/3`

-`python-dotenv` vs `dotenv`

 tested on: ubuntu 18.04 LTS, go 1.12.9 linux/amd64, sentry-sdk 0.14.2, flask Python 3.6.9

 use python3 or else else `getvalue()` in `event-to-sentry.py` returns wrong data type ¯\_(ツ)_/¯

+`python-dotenv` vs `dotenv`

 ## Todo
 - pass a DSN's file at run-time, consider db too
-- sqlite model needs 'platform, eventType', instead of 'name, type'

 - Mobile android errors/crashes/sessions
-- update tracing-example's endpoint names.
+- update tracing-example's endpoint names. www.toolstoredmeo.com instead of gcp url